Nuzlocke Rules Explained: Complete Guide for Beginners

 - 5

-Use the Nuzlocke Generator
+Use the POKEMON Generator to plan coverage

 Before each gym, use our generator to see what type coverage you might be missing and plan your next route catch accordingly.
+Knowing which type you need before entering a route dramatically reduces the chance of getting a useless first encounter.

 FAQ

-Do you have to release fainted Pokémon?
+Do you have to release fainted POKEMON?

 What happens if your whole team faints?